steve855/2018-08-16-LANL/index.md

         <li> Install a web browser within Ubuntu
           <ol>
             <li>Type <tt>sudo apt-get install firefox</tt> into the bash terminal and press enter</li>
+            <li>If prompted for a password, enter the password established when installing Bash</li>
           </ol>
         </li>
         <li>Install python3
           <ol>
             <li>Type <tt>sudo apt-get install python3</tt> in the terminal and press enter
+            <li>If prompted for a password, enter the password established when installing Bash</li>
             </li>
             <li>After accepting the installation</li>
             <li>Type <tt>which python</tt> and press enter</li>